 SPF and DKIM are the two primary authentication mechanisms that play a crucial role in DMARC.
 Each is based on unique records that help confirm the legitimacy of emails.

-Sender Policy Framework (SPF) is an email validation protocol that allows an organisation to specify who can send emails from their domains.
-Organisations can authorise senders within an SPF record published in the Domain Name System (DNS).
-This record includes the approved IP addresses of email senders, including the IP addresses of service providers authorised to send emails on the organisation’s behalf.
-Publishing and checking SPF records is a reliable way to stop phishing and other email-based threats that forge “from” addresses and domains.
+Sender Policy Framework (SPF) is an email validation protocol that allows an organization to specify who can send emails from their domains.
+Organizations can authorize senders within an SPF record published in the Domain Name System (DNS).
+This record includes the approved IP addresses of email senders, including the IP addresses of service providers authorized to send emails on the organization’s behalf.
+While SPF alone has limitations due to email forwarding and the complexity of modern email infrastructure, publishing and checking SPF records is a reliable way to stop phishing and other email-based threats that forge “From” addresses and domains.

-Domain Keys Identified Mail (DKIM) is an email authentication protocol that allows the receiver to check that an email from a specific domain was authorised by its owner.
-It enables an organisation to take responsibility for transmitting a message by attaching a digital signature.
+Domain Keys Identified Mail (DKIM) is an email authentication protocol that allows the receiver to check that an email from a specific domain was authorized by its owner.
+It enables an organization to take responsibility for transmitting a message by attaching a digital signature.
 Verification is done through cryptographic authentication using the signer’s public key published in the DNS.
-The signature ensures that parts of the email have not been modified since attaching the digital signature.
+DKIM signatures should use at least 2048-bit keys, as shorter keys are considered cryptographically weak.
+The signature ensures that parts of the email have not been modified since the digital signature was attached.

 How DMARC Works

-The DMARC policy of “none” is a good first step.
-This way, the domain owner can ensure that all legitimate emails authenticate properly.
-The domain owner receives DMARC reports to help ensure that all legitimate email is identified and passes authentication.
+While starting with a “none” policy is recommended, the domain owner receives DMARC reports to help ensure that all legitimate emails are identified and pass authentication.
+Organizations should plan to progress beyond “none” within 12 months of implementation.
 Once the domain owner is confident they have identified all legitimate senders and have fixed authentication issues, they can move to a policy of “reject” and block phishing, business email compromise, and other email fraud attacks.
-As an email receiver, an organisation can ensure that its secure email gateway enforces the DMARC policy implemented by the domain owner.
+As an email receiver, an organization can ensure that its secure email gateway enforces the DMARC policy implemented by the domain owner.
 This will protect employees against inbound email threats.

 How DMARC Authentication Works